mabdelrehim/hybrid-llm-rule-based-synthetic-data-generation-arabic-gec/README.md

 Note: you will need to change the paths in the scripts to the appropriate paths

-You can download ready to use checkpoints and datasets from (here)[] (download link under preparation)
+You can download ready to use checkpoints and datasets from (here)[https://drive.google.com/file/d/1Am1VwfX-XcwF3VU3USqVxVQFyQaIVGNf/view?usp=sharing]

 in the download you'll find